AliceHincu/React/README.md

 # React

 This is my journey where I learn and create with React!
-Down here I will attach links to personal projects, useful links (for me) and tutorials that I will complete.
+Down here I will attach links to personal projects, useful links (for me) and tutorials that I have completed.

 ## Completed tutorials